 There are several points of difference between degrees in Accounting and Business Management, which can be broken down into three main factors.

-Deciding which degree program is best for you depends on your personal interests, skills, and career goals.
+Deciding which degree program is best for you depends on your personal interests, skills and career goals.

 To help you decide, consider the following factors:

 Melbourne Polytechnic offers a diverse range of Business Management and Accounting courses, from Certificate qualifications to Bachelor degrees, that teach essential skills to succeed in the competitive world of business.
+Both pathways are designed to ensure students graduate ready for immediate employment and success in their chosen fields.

 Study Business Management and Accounting at Melbourne Polytechnic and learn management, marketing, and accounting.